Tibetan Sky Burial Custom

 The Relationship Between the Sky Burial and Tibetan Buddhism

 The practice of sky burial is related to the rise of Tibetan Buddhism and the influence of Indian culture.
 It was brought by the Indian monk Tamba Sanjee to Tibet around the end of the 11th century.
 He advocated this kind of burial custom and personally went to the celestial burial platform to recite sutras for the dead.
 He promoted that this was a merit of imitating Sakyamuni's sacrifice and feeding tigers, which can redeem the sins of one's life and benefit the reincarnation of the soul.
-It's recognized by the Tibetans and came into being a custom intertwined with the Buddhist beliefs.
+It's recognized by the Tibetans and came into being a custom intertwined with Buddhist beliefs.

 Taboos of the Tibetan Sky Burial

-There are several taboos and regulations which have to be adhered to during the burial, failure to which will compromise the transition process of the dead's soul.
+There are several taboos and regulations that have to be adhered to during the burial, failure to which will compromise the transition process of the dead's soul.
 Firstly, strangers are not allowed anywhere near the burial site.
 This is because the presence of strangers will disturb the soul from getting into bardo.

 Family members are also barred from attending the funeral as it is believed that their presence will convince the soul of their dead relative to hang around instead of getting in rebirth.
 Visitors are greatly advised to keep away from these occasions.